jt-halbert/spark-workshop/spark-workshop-20151206.md

 sentences.cache
 ```

-# Step 3

-* Build an RDD of trigrams
+# Build an RDD of trigrams

 * e.g. "This is a simple sentence." becomes
 ```scala
 ("","","This")
 ("","This","is")